Rice-eating pattern and the risk of metabolic syndrome especially waist circumference in Korean Genome and Epidemiology Study (KoGES)

 BMC Public Health 2013, 13:61 doi:10.1186/1471-2458-13-61Published: 22 January 2013

 Metabolic syndrome poses a serious health threat in Asian countries.
 Rice is a staple food in Korea, and carbohydrate intake is associated with the risk of MetS.
 We hypothesized that various rice-eating patterns in a carbohydrate-based diet would have different effects on the risk of MetS.

-Participants were 21,165 subjects enrolled in the Korean Genome and Epidemiology Study between 2004 and 2006.
-They were classified into three dietary patterns - white rice, rice with beans, and rice with multi-grains based on their food frequency questionnaire responses.
+Participants were 26,006 subjects enrolled in the Korean Genome and Epidemiology Study between 2004 and 2006.
+They were classified into four dietary patterns - white rice, rice with beans, rice with multi-grains, and mixed based on their food frequency questionnaire responses.
 We compared metabolic risk traits according to the rice-eating patterns.